open-automaton/automaton-mocha-test/README.md

 ```bash
 npm run browser-test
 ```
-to run the same test headless in chrome:
+to run the same test headless in chrome, firefox and safari:
 ```bash
 npm run headless-browser-test
 ```